Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/4-first-ring.md

 "Yes.
 Fathers know where we’ll get *that* kind of intel, though."

 "I shall make inquiries.
-I’ve had my suspicions about the Human’s sources, given some of the recent tip-off they’ve given us…"
+I’ve had my suspicions about the Human’s sources, given some of the recent tip-off they’ve given us..."

 "No shit?"
 When Meereo was deeply interested in a topic and his guard was down, his Clan’s roots as rough-and-tumble laborers sometimes shone through.
 Not that he was unique in that regard; Gaoians and Humans were absorbing each other’s cultures so rapidly it was becoming a field of study amongst Dominion academics.
 Humans tended to absorb foods and media, but among Gaoians it was particularly evident in language, especially where Clan and Clanless were forming kinships with their human equivalents.